MOSQUITO LOOK ALIKES

 If you believe that you are having a problem with mosquitoes in your area, first ask yourself, “Am I being bitten?”
 There are many species of insects that are often mistaken for mosquitoes, but are harmless.
 You know you have a real mosquito problem if you are being bitten.

-Adults are very slender, long-legged fliers that may vary in length.
-Smaller species are mosquito-sized, but they can be distinguished from mosquitoes by the V-shaped suture on the thorax, non-piercing mouthparts, and a lack of scales on the wing veins.
+Some crane fly species are mosquito-sized, but they can be distinguished from mosquitoes by the V-shaped suture on the thorax, non-piercing mouthparts, and a lack of scales on the wing veins.

 Some larval (immature) crane flies may on occasion feed on mosquito larvae but they do not feed on adult mosquitoes.
 Adult crane flies feed on nectar or they do not feed at all; once they become adults, most crane fly species only live long enough to mate and die.